jericson/jericson.github.io/_posts/2023-06-04-signing_on.md

 suspensions of up to 30 days to users who are copying and pasting GPT content onto the site, with or without prior notice or warning.

+**Note:** The final paragraph was invalidated (according to moderators) by the internal policy change on May 29, 2023.
+Suspending an account without warning for 30 days is outside of the network norm and sounds very much like a product of not knowing how to handle a flood of ChatGPT content.
+I don't think most moderators are fighting for that provision and it's not clear to me how many people were suspended under that part of the policy.

 ---

 [^1]: For a rather fascinating look into those rules, I recommend two